 Phone: (+34) 607 982 161

-Employing cutting-edge 3D imaging technology and Geometric Morphometrics, my main research interests are focused on understanding of the sources of dental morphology variation in past European populations associated with population dynamics, dietary and cultural past changes.
+Employing cutting-edge 3D imaging technology and Geometric Morphometrics methods, my main research interests are focused on understanding the sources of dental morphology variation in Holocene European populations associated with population dynamics, dietary and cultural past changes.

-Then I changed primates for humans and joined the University College Dublin (Ireland) in 2015 as a Research Assistant and later as a Post-Doctoral Marie Sklodowska-Curie Individual Fellow in Prof. Ron Pinhasi’s research team (School of Archaeology).
-There I joined several international research projects focused on the genetic, morphologic and dietary diversity of past European populations, specifically during the farming transition.
-My Marie Sklodowska-Curie project aimed to characterize the changes in dental traits of past Hungarian populations, through cutting-edge 3D imaging technology and Geometric Morphometrics, and dietary factors influencing them.
+Then I moved to archaeological and historical science in my first Post-Doctoral stage at University College Dublin (UCD), Ireland in 2015 as a Research Assistant and later as a Post-Doctoral Marie Sklodowska-Curie Individual Fellow in Prof. Ron Pinhasi’s research team (School of Archaeology).
+There I joined several international research projects focused on the genetic, morphological and dietary diversity of past European populations, specifically during the farming transition.
+My Marie Sklodowska-Curie project aimed to characterize the changes in dental traits of past Hungarian populations, through cutting-edge 3D imaging technology, such as microcomputed tomography or microCT, and Geometric Morphometrics methods, as well as the dietary factors influencing them.
 This experience allowed me to get trained in new techniques applied in Archaeology, such as the stable isotope analysis, and the new revolutionary approaches in ancient DNA.